logica0419/proposals/2025/KubeCon Europe/kubecon.md

 ## Description

-Nekko Cloud is an experimental small-scale private cloud developed by a CS student community, connecting the home labs of its members.
+Nekko Cloud is an experimental small-scale private cloud developed within a CS student community.
+It consists of the members' home labs connected with a VPN.

 Currently, the platform combines Proxmox for IaaS with a Kubernetes cluster for PaaS.
 However, with containerized applications as its primary use case, dual virtualization creates inefficiencies, while challenges like fragmented authentication and complex observability limit usability.

 To address these issues, we propose "dependency inversion," shifting from traditional "PaaS on IaaS" to "IaaS on PaaS" using ecosystem tools like KubeVirt.
-By making bare-metal Kubernetes the backbone of all cloud functionalities, we simplify the architecture, eliminate redundancy, and optimize for small-scale private cloud needs.
+By establishing bare-metal Kubernetes as the backbone of all cloud functionalities, we simplify the architecture, eliminate redundancy, and optimize for small-scale private cloud needs.
 This ongoing project is called "Nekko Cloud Gen.2."

 Discover how Nekko Cloud Gen.2 with "dependency inversion" redefines small-scale cloud design, solving inefficiencies and enhancing usability!